-Students are encouraged to pursue specific interests in television and film studies; video and audio production; print, radio, and television journalism; photography; advertising and public relations; popular culture studies; and new media.
-Extracurricular work with campus radio and television, the student newspaper, and blogs enhance the academic training.
-Students complete internships in a variety of arenas, including television, radio, public relations, advertising, nonprofit agencies, film, news writing and production, marketing, and new media production and training.
+Students are encouraged to pursue specific interests in television and film studies; video and audio production; print, radio, and television journalism; photography; public relations; popular culture studies; and new media.
+Extracurricular work with the campus radio station, digital media site, and student newspaper provide hands-on experience.
+Students complete internships in a variety of arenas, including television, radio, public relations, nonprofit activism, film, news writing and production, marketing, and new media production and training.
 Students are also encouraged to pursue independent projects.
+Learn More

 DoWhat Will You Do?

 Communication and media skills are in demand across most areas of our society.
 The worlds of entertainment and popular culture, journalism, politics, information and data, and business require knowledge of social media, the Web, digital technology, narrative structures, and audio-visual aesthetics.